RudyBekker/railway-mautic-dockerfile/README.md

 ## 💁‍♀️ How to use

-- On your [railway.app](https://railway.app/) dashboard, setup a MySQL database
+1. On your [railway.app](https://railway.app/) dashboard, setup a MySQL database
-- Deploy this `Dockerfile` using the "from Github Repo" option
+2. Deploy this `Dockerfile` using the "from Github Repo" option
+3. Setup below environment variables via Railway dashboard

 ## 🌐 Environment Variables